 The simple answer is that it is up to the individual camera and photographer.
 The first variety of camera is capable of constant recording.
 The second type of camera records only when motion is detected.

 You should think about the primary goals of the monitoring and the available storage space to determine what will work best for you.

 Let's compare and contrast the two distinct types of infrastructure.

 Continuous Video Recording (CVR)

-- CVR and motion-activated recording are different because one records activity while the other relies on being set off by action.
-It’s best to ask yourself if it’s safe to miss undetected activity.
+- CVR and movement recording are different of one record keeping activity while another relies on that being set off by action.
+Consider whether or not it is safe to allow undetected activity to go unnoticed.

 Is The Camera Lens Moving?